 Discover the opportunities and challenges and determine how you can exploit these through the Pilot to generate tangible business outcomes.
 Creating a detailed benefits assessment to showcase the viability of the project may also assist in obtaining the green light for the large-scale project to be implemented.

 Compile a robust communication plan that details reason for change and the benefits that will arise from enacting the change.
 People & Change Management and the culture you facilitate is absolutely crucial at this point, not only for the Pilot group itself, but also to other members of the organisation who may be impacted in the future.

 Have a system in place to monitor and capture information about how well the program is working.
 A Pilot program is only successful if analytics, feedback and reporting are taken into consideration, allowing you to demonstrate concise quantitative results which speak to the innovativeness of your DX strategy.

 If you are currently embarking on a digital transformation program, it would be worthwhile reviewing the pilot approach and considering whether it would fit your current projects.

 Our Consultants are experts in defining and meeting business requirements, and we consistently take a ‘Pilot Group’ approach to help our clients successfully carry out their digital vision.
-Get in contact today to find out more.
+Get in and contact today to find out more.